 Brandon’s love of teaching and public speaking goes back to his college days, spending 3 years on the debate team and summer breaks teaching iD Tech Camps at Vanderbilt University.
 These experiences taught him a lot about communication, persuasion, and empathy, three pillars he carries with him to this day.
 Brandon prides himself in making his classes fun, engaging, and memorable with the sharing of personal experience, war stories, polling the audience, and telling relevant jokes.

-As someone who has only recently made the switch into security full-time, Brandon understands that one of the biggest barriers between development and security is the conflicting cultures.
+Brandon understands that one of the biggest barriers between development and security is the conflicting cultures.
 Developers want to develop.
 Security wants to have 100% security.
 These two goals are mutually exclusive!
 Given his experience in both areas, Brandon has been able to support both types of professionals reach across the aisle to improve DevSecOps at their organization.
 He believes that in order to prescribe solutions to development teams, one must walk a mile in their shoes.
 Brandon is happy to walk side-by-side with you as you face these challenges head on, constantly reminding you that you're not alone.
 Secure development is hard!
 Brandon is a cloud agnostic expert teaching multi cloud security to hundreds of students annually.

 Throughout his security journey, Brandon has earned five GIAC certifications - GPCS (#1), GCSA, GPEN, GSTRT, GWAPT, GSEC, and GSSP-JAVA.
 He earned the AWS Certified Security - Specialty certification and he holds a Bachelor's Degree in Computer Science from Binghamton University, where in his senior year, Brandon won the “Best Use of the SendGrid API” at the HackBU Hackathon.
 Additionally, he has won four Security Innovation Capture the Flag events, also placing second at their CTF at DEF CON 27, and in 2017 Brandon won the Asurion Hackathon for making an Alexa skill for cellphone support.
 Brandon taught the first ever cohort at the Vanderbilt University Web Development Coding Bootcamp in 2019, he’s a contributor to the OWASP Serverless Top 10 Project, and a co-leader for the Nashville OWASP chapter.

 In his spare time, Brandon enjoys playing the drums, chess, classic video games, and golf.